-Policy 7-21: Revisit impervious surface standards and establish performance standards that further encourage on-site recharge of stormwater.
+Policy 7-22: Revisit impervious surface standards and establish performance standards that further encourage on-site recharge of stormwater.

 - Options include: - More strict building and impervious coverage limits. - More stringent coverage requirements for sites with on-site private wells. - Allowing driveways, sidewalks, and portions of parking lots to have pervious surfaces (e.g., gravel or pavers, instead of cement or asphalt.) - Reduced road width requirements.
-To maintain emergency accessibility, make up for the reduced roadway width by limiting the number of permitted deadend or cul-de-sac streets, providing most streets with two means of access, and providing each subdivision with at least two access points. - Reduced curbing requirements for new residential streets. - Allowing curbing alternatives (i.e., pavers or wooden barriers) in parking lots. - Increased landscaping requirements for parking lots. - Requiring smaller, more regularly placed swales. - Requiring conservation subdivision design (see separate discussion in this Chapter), which preserves larger areas of open space and requires fewer, shorter roadways, both of which are better for stormwater recharge.

-• Explore additional creative stormwater devices through the State's Guidelines for Reducing Storm Water Impacts, as well as through books, on-line information, model ordinances from the Center for Watershed Protection.
+To maintain emergency accessibility, make up for the reduced roadway width by limiting the number of permitted dead-end or cul-de-sac streets, providing most streets with two means of access, and providing each subdivision with at least two access points. - Reduced curbing requirements for new residential streets. - Allowing curbing alternatives (i.e., pavers or wooden barriers) in parking lots. - Increased landscaping requirements for parking lots. - Requiring smaller, more regularly placed swales. - Requiring conservation subdivision design (see separate discussion in this Chapter), which preserves larger areas of open space and requires fewer, shorter roadways, both of which are better for stormwater recharge. - Explore additional creative stormwater devices through the State's Guidelines for Reducing Storm Water Impacts and NYSDEC Better Site Design practices and principles for stormwater management, as well as through books, on-line information, and model ordinances from the Center for Watershed Protection.

-Policy 7-22: Strengthen Yorktown's erosion and sediment control regulations.
+Policy 7-23: Strengthen Yorktown's erosion and sediment control regulations.

-- These are found in Chapter 165 of the Town code.
-Currently, the code references the standards and guidelines of other sources (e.g., the USDA Soil Conservation Manual and various County sources.)
-It allows applicants flexibility in determining what standards to employ in their required erosion and sediment control plans. - Controls could be based on potential soil-loss calculations or proximity of sensitive resource areas (i.e., wetlands, bio-diversity zones.)
+• Currently, the code references the standards and guidelines of other sources (e.g., the USDA Soil Conservation Manual and various County sources.)
+It allows applicants flexibility in determining what standards to employ in their required erosion and sediment control plans.